hasura/go-graphql-client/README.md

 ### Debugging and Unit test

 Enable debug mode with the `WithDebug` function.
-If the request is failed, the request and response information will be included in `extensions[].internal` property.
+If the request fails, the request and response information will be included in `extensions[].internal` property.

 ```json
 {